-1. Children 12 years old and under should always ride buckled up in a vehicle with a rear seat.

-2. If a child from 2 to 12 years old (not in a rear-facing child restraint) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint.
-(Refer to "Child Restraints")

-- 3. Children that are not big enough to wear the vehicle seat belt properly (Refer to "Child Restraints" in this section of "Occupant Restraints") should be secured in a vehicle with a rear seat in child restraints or beltpositioning booster seats.
+- 1. Children 12 years old and under should always ride buckled up in a vehicle with a rear seat. - 2.
+If a child from 2 to 12 years old (not in a rear-facing child restraint) must ride in the front passenger seat, move the seat as far back as possible and use the proper child restraint (refer to "Child Restraints" in this section for further information). - 3.
+Children that are not big enough to wear the vehicle seat belt properly (refer to "Child Restraints" in this section for further information) should be secured in a vehicle with a rear seat in child restraints or belt-positioning booster seats.
 Older children who do not use child restraints or belt-positioning booster seats should ride properly buckled up in a vehicle with a rear seat. - 4.
 Never allow children to slide the shoulder belt behind them or under their arm. - 5.
 You should read the instructions provided with your child restraint to make sure that you are using it properly.

 - 6. All occupants should always wear their lap and shoulder belts properly. - 7.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 8.
+The driver and front passenger seats should be moved back as far as practical to allow the front air bags room to inflate. - 8.
 Do not lean against the door or window.
 If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between occupants and the door and occupants could be injured. - 9.
-If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
-Phone numbers are provided under "If You Need Assistance."
+If the air bag system in this vehicle needs to be modified to accommodate a disabled person, refer to the "If You Need Consumer Assistance" section for customer service contact information.

 - Never place a rear-facing child restraint in front of an air bag.
-A deploying Passenger Advanced Front Air Bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.
+A deploying passenger front air bag can cause death or serious injury to a child 12 years or younger, including a child in a rearfacing child restraint. - Only use a rear-facing child restraint in a vehicle with a rear seat.